yoren/wp-a11y-docs/_posts/2012-12-31-new-years-eve-is-awesome.md

 excerpt: You’ll find this post in your `_posts` directory.
 description: To support in-page navigation, you can generate a Table of Contents (TOC) with links to headings, like the one shown above, as well as a link to the top of the page.
 ---
- # Alice had begun to think that very few things indeed were really impossible

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.